boa-dev/boa/README.md

 [![](https://docs.rs/Boa/badge.svg)](https://docs.rs/Boa/)

-This project is an attempted rewrite of Bebbington's js.rs and will look very, very similar to it for a while.
-As that repo has not been touched in a long time a lot of the Rust is out-of-date so a lot of things are probably in error by today's standards
+This project is an attempted rewrite of Bebbington's js.rs.
+Most of the Rust code has been rewritten from scratch.

+#### Roadmap
+* Boxing/Unboxing of primitive types (using "string".length)
+* Supporting non-semicolons
+* Adding support for constructors

 #### Usage
 * Checkout this project